 - Star Trek Online has added in the Dabo gambling game, occasionally mentioned on Deep Space Nine.
 Players can either wager energy credits or latinum, but winnings are always in the form of latinum, which makes it rather difficult to tell if you're breaking even.
 Latinum has a few special uses (hologram emitters that can superficially change the appearance of your ship were the original purpose) so it's always handy to have some.
 With the advent of the diplomacy system, it's actually possible to bribe certain enemies or NPCs with it.

-- This is the main appeal of Capcom's High Roller Casino, which allows players to play six gambling mini-games to score points: Blackjack/21, Craps, Hi-Lo, Poker, Roulette and Slots.
+- This is the main appeal of Stern's High Roller Casino, which allows players to play six gambling mini-games to score points: Blackjack/21, Craps, Hi-Lo, Poker, Roulette and Slots.
 Each game is accompanied by a playfield toy or obstacle for its corresponding game, and players can even cheat to turn losses into wins.

 - In The Champion Pub, after you play through the Ultimate Challenge, each subsequent fight has you wager your score against an opponent of choice, up to a maximum of 240 million points.
 It is possible to zero out your score this way.